drabi-he/1337-Cursus/LVL5/inception/README.md

 > :bulb: we will use the `CMD` instruction to run the `redis-server` command

-> :bulb: after you finish got to wordpress and install the [wp redis](https://wordpress.org/plugins/wp-redis/) plugin
+> :bulb: after you finish got to wordpress and install the [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) plugin

 > :bulb: you can check the [redis.conf](./extra/redis.conf) file to see the default configurations and an explanation for each configuration